mjg042/TrafficSignClassifierHW/README.md

 The other transformations are shown in the iPython notebook.

-When the image augmentation was complete I had 591752 training images from the original 34,799.
-I then normalized all the images by the dividing by 255.
+When the image augmentation was complete I had 59,152 total training images.
+The original dataset contained 34,799 training images.

+After augmentation, I normalized all the images by the dividing by 255.

 #### Model Architecture

+I tried the orignal LeNet-5 model architecture that we wrote for a previous assignment.
+It achieved about 89% testing accuracy.
+I tried several more and settled on one I found [here](http://localhost:8888/notebooks/notebooks/udacity/TSC.ipynb) and modified slightly:

+* Layer 1: Convolutional.
+Input = 32x32x3.
+Output = 30x30x32. padding='VALID'
+* Layer 2: Convolutional.
+Output = 28x28x32. pad='VALID'.
+* Pooling.
+Input = 28x28x32.
+Output = 14x14x32.
+* Layer 3: Convolutional.
+(14x14x32)
+* Layer 4: Convolutional.
+(12x12x64)
+* Pooling.
+(2x2)
+* Layer_5: Convolutional.
+(3x3x128)
+* Flatten (1152)
+* Layer 6: Fully connected (1024)
+* Layer 7: Fully connected (512)
+* Layer 8: Fully connected (43)

 #### Model Training

+[//]: # (Image References)

+[imageTestAccuracy]: ./origImages/testAccuracy.PNG "Plot of test accuracy"
+[imageTestAccuracy1]: ./origImages/testAccuracy1.PNG "Test and validation accuracy"

+Training the model on my laptop was pretty slow, and I highly recommend moving to a GPU as Udacity suggests.
+However, I was able to train the model for 25 epochs and obtained a test accuracy of 97.4%.
+Validation accuracy was even better at 99.3%.

+![Plot of test accuracy][imageTestAccuracy]
+![Test and validation accuracy][imageTestAccuracy1]

 #### Solution Approach